Aplastic Anemia Treatment Cost in India

 It is important to differentiate plastic anemia from other diseases that look like it.
 Certainly, this syndrome used to be diverse from the anemias that are found in the case of definite cancers and their treatment.

-Those linked to a low level of red blood cells: pale complexion, fatigue, weakness, dizziness, rapid heartbeat.
+Those linked to a low level of red blood cells: pale complexion, fatigue, weakness, dizziness, and rapid heartbeat.

 Those linked to a low level of blood platelets: easily bruised skin, abnormal bleeding from the gums, nose, vagina, or gastrointestinal system.